boofish/semantic-bugs/README.md

 This is a semantic bug and will result in some unexpected behaviors.

 Specifically, 7Z is expected to notify errors when handling a broken xz file according the [specification][1] (e.g., it will report errors if CRC check fails).
 However, we find a bug that 7Z fails to report the corrupted file and returns OK.
-We attach the corrupted file under the directory `bugs`.
+We attach the corrupted file under the directory `pocs`.

 An attacker can exploit the bug to construct a malicious compressed xz file.
 7Z will return OK (which is unexpected) when handling the file.
 As a result, the actual error is ignored and remains silent.